telerik/maui-docs/controls/combobox/commands.md

 > The `SelectAll` command can be used only when `SelectionMode` is `Multiple`.
 An exception will be thrown if the command is invoked in `Single` `SelectionMode`.

 - `ClearSelectionCommand` (`ICommand`)&mdash;Sets the selection to null.
 If Multiple `SelectionMode` is used, this command will clear all selected items.
+The command allows to the user to override the default behavior and create custom command.
+The example below shows both states, the default execution and custom command execution.

 Here is an example with `ClearSelectionCommand`: